 What Is The Official Language In England

 Imagine walking through the cobbled streets of London, the vibrant chatter of diverse languages swirling around you.
-You hear snippets of French, Mandarin, Spanish, and a multitude of other tongues, a testament to the city's cosmopolitan nature.
+Which means you hear snippets of French, Mandarin, Spanish, and a multitude of other tongues, a testament to the city's cosmopolitan nature.
 But amidst this linguistic tapestry, a question arises: What is the official language of England?

 It's a question that might seem straightforward, yet the answer reveals a fascinating insight into England's history, culture, and evolving identity.
 While English is universally spoken and deeply intertwined with the nation's heritage, the reality is more nuanced than a simple declaration.